strontic/strontic.github.io/xcyclopedia/library/rasauto.dll-CDEE1DAD843C354A0515D71C89D2741F.md

 ## Possible Misuse

 *The following table contains possible examples of `rasauto.dll` being misused.
-While `rasauto.dll` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `rasauto.dll` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --